-I always had a distant relationship with CZ as I came up in the gun world.
-It always seemed like “that brand over there” that wasn’t relevant to me or my interests.
-In the circles that I followed, everyone buzzed about Glock, H&K, Sig, and S&W. To be honest, the CZ P07 was something I thought of as an evolved “commie gun.”
+As I came up in the gun world, I always had a distant relationship with CZ.
+They always seemed like “that brand over there” that wasn’t relevant to me or my interests.
+The buzz in my circles was always about Glock, H&K, Sig, and S&W. To be honest, the CZ P07 was something I thought of as an evolved “commie gun.”

 Well, I was wrong.